Land Use, Land Use Change and Forestry sector in the national greenhouse gas inventory.Read the full definition of the concept

 Long-term unemployed is a person who has been continuously unemployed during the survey time for 12 months or longer.

-A vehicle manufactured for the transport of goods.
+Rigid road motor vehicle designed, exclusively or primarily, to carry goods.
 Gross weight in excess of 3,500 kg.Read the full definition of the concept

 Low-income earners (persons at risk of poverty) are considered those whose household's disposable money income per consumption unit (so-called equivalent income) is lower than 60 per cent of the equivalent median money income of all households.
 The proportion of the population falling below this income limit is called the low income rate (at-risk-of-poverty-rate).
 The euro-denominated limit for low income varies by year.
 The definition is based on the recommendations of Eurostat, the Statistical Office of the European Communities.
 There is no official national definition for low income or poverty line in Finland.